 Terry grunted and nodded as he reached for the balaclava from underneath the pillow.

-‘Shut up and film me.
-We need to make this look real.’ he said.
+‘Shut up and film me,’ he said.

 Chris nodded as Terry rolled the balaclava down over his head.
 He caught a whiff of something acrid and sharp before he tried to pull it off as he bellowed with horror.
 Chris dropped the camera with shock at the sight of Terry’s face.